-You may register your meeting online at coda.org.
+You may register your meeting online at coda.org or use the forms in this document.
 Once you have an official number, the meeting will be listed in the CoDA Meeting Directory.
 If your Voting Entity or Intergroup maintains a meeting list please notify them as well.
 Please use your assigned group number on all correspondence with CoDA.